 After these things I looked, and behold, a door was standing open in heaven.
 And the first voice, which I had heard speaking with me like a trumpet, said, “Come up here, and I will show you what must take place after these things.

 We desperately need the heaven’s perspective over the earth.
-And only when we enter God’s reality and world, we will be able to see the spiritual war we are in.
+Only when we enter God’s reality and world, we will be able to see the spiritual war we are in.
 Only then will we learn how to worship Him.

 The first door is a door we need to open and let Jesus come in and transform our reality and be the center of our world.
-However, the second door is a door that is already open, and we are invited to enter through it, in His reality and be part of His world— just like John.
+But the second door is a door already open, and we are invited to enter through it, in His reality and be part of His world— just like John.

 Let us enter His world and reality, by faith

 Maybe you are like me today.
 You did receive God’s saving grace by faith, and you are part of a Congregation.
 And perhaps you are asking yourself: God, is there more or is this all there is?
-Moreover, maybe you did experience God’s saving grace, and Jesus delivered you from many sinful habits.
-However, let me tell you that there is more than that.
+Maybe you did experience God’s saving grace, and Jesus delivered you from many sinful habits.
+Let me tell you that there is more than that.
 God wants to show you a different door, a door that is waiting for you to step in.
 A door from where you will see His reality and be part of His world.

 Pray with me: